Lindsay Holly, Ph.D.Marquette University

-Dr. Holly is excited to be interviewing applicants during the upcoming admissions cycle of Marquette University’s doctoral program in Clinical Psychology (to start the program in the Fall 2020).
+Dr. Holly will be interviewing applicants applying to the clinical psychology doctoral program (to start the program in Fall 2024).

 Dr. Holly grew up in the suburbs of Pittsburgh, Pennsylvania before earning her undergraduate degree at the University of Maryland, College Park.
-After a research assistantship at Mt.
-Hope Family Center at the University of Rochester, Dr. Holly completed her doctoral work at Arizona State University where she participated in state of the art training and research in developmental psychopathology, prevention/intervention, and culture.
+After a two year research assistantship at Mt.
+Hope Family Center at the University of Rochester, Dr. Holly completed her doctoral work at Arizona State University where she participated in state-of-the-art training and research in developmental psychopathology, prevention/intervention, and culture.
 As a postdoctoral associate in the Child Program at Boston University’s Center for Anxiety and Related Disorders (CARD), Dr. Holly specialized in empirically supported assessment and intervention strategies designed to target anxiety, depression, and related social, emotional, behavioral issues in youth.

 Ph.D., Clinical Psychology, Arizona State University, 2016